 - Lastly, the package’s cubic size is divided by a dimensional factor, aka DIM divisor.
 DIM divisors are numbers set by UPS and FedEx.

-DIM Weight FedEx UPS Calculations
+FedEx & UPS Calculations

 Here’s an example of a domestic shipment.
 Take a domestic ground package in a 25 x 26 x 18 cardboard box.
 It only weighs 40 pounds.
 Your calculation would be (25 x 26 x 18) / 166 = 70.48 dim weight (carrier will round up to 71 lbs).
 The dimensional weight of 71 lbs is greater than the actual weight of 40 lbs.
-You will be billed for an 71 pound shipment.
+Therefore, you will be billed for a 71 pound shipment.
 Not only are you paying for 31 additional pounds now, but you also get above the threshold for additional handling fees.
 If you don’t remember why this is bad, check out our 2013 blog post, Why 71 Lbs.can be bad news.

 How to lower DIM Impacts